Trend1x/Testing_Project/README.md

 mvn test
 ```

-The stmnt-cov.txt will be saved in the project's primary folder.
+The stmnt-cov.txt will be saved in the project's primary directory.